Bowkeria citrina

 General Info – summary

 This 3m high, Tree is often a multi-stemmed shrub.
 Simple aromatic Leaves lack stipules, are elliptic to lanceolate & occur in whorls of up to 4.
 Margins may be narrowly scalloped.
 Bisexual, zygomorphic, bracteate, oil producing Flowers have bilabiate, joined yellow petals, attached didynamous stamens and 1 staminode.
-Single style & pistil + superior ovary.
-Fruit a small 2-lobed woody capsule with many seeds.
+Pistil has one style & a superior ovary.
+Fruit a small 2-lobed woody capsule with many seeds

 Description